If you’re a small business owner looking to earn a generous rewards rate on company purchases, the Ink Business cards from Chase may be your answer.

 |Virgin Atlantic||1.5 cents||$1,500|

 |Marriott Bonvoy||0.84 cents||$840|

 |IHG Rewards Club||0.5 cents||$500|

 Should you apply now?

-With the $750 and 100,000-point sign-up bonuses, now is a good time to apply for a Chase Ink Business card.
-The card you choose, though, depends on your business needs and what you’re looking for in a card.
+With the $900 and 100,000-point sign-up bonuses, now is a good time to apply for a Chase Ink Business card.
+The best card for you, though, depends on your business needs and what you’re looking for in a card.

-For example, if you are a business owner who spends a large amount of money on internet, cable, phone services and office supplies each year, the Ink Business Cash card may be your best bet.
-On the other hand, those who spend a large amount on business travel each year can stand to earn more rewards from the Ink Business Preferred card.
-But if you’re interested in earning the same rate on every purchase and don’t want to keep track of spending categories, the Ink Business Unlimited may be the right card for you.
+For example, if you own a business and spend a lot of money on internet, cable, phone services and office supplies each year, the Ink Business Cash Card might be your best option.
+If you spend a large amount of money on business travel each year, you could stand to earn more rewards from the Ink Business Preferred Card.
+And if you’re interested in earning the same rate on every purchase and don’t want to keep track of spending categories, then the Ink Business Unlimited may be the right card for you.

 The editorial content on this page is based solely on the objective assessment of our writers and is not driven by advertising dollars.
 It has not been provided or commissioned by the credit card issuers.
 However, we may receive compensation when you click on links to products from our partners.